AZERTY: Tilde

-Its main use is in typing letters used in other languages (e.g. Spanish ñ, Portuguese ã and õ) and accented capital letters.
+Its main use is in typing letters used in other languages (e.g. Spanish ñ, Portuguese ã õ) and accented capital letters.

 Alt key

 With some operating systems, the Alt key generates characters by means of their individual codes.
 In order to obtain characters, the Alt key must be pressed and held down while typing the relevant code into the numeric keypad.

 On Linux, the Alt key gives direct access to French-language special characters.
 The ligatures œ and æ can be keyed in by using and respectively, in the fr-oss keyboard layout; their uppercase equivalents can be generated using the same key combinations plus the Shift key.
-Other useful punctuation symbols, such as ≤, ≥, or ≠, can be more easily accessed in the same way.
+Other useful punctuation symbols, such as ≤ ≥ ≠, can be more easily accessed in the same way.

 In France

 AZERTY under Linux

 In X11, the window system common to many flavors of UNIX, the keyboard interface is completely configurable, allowing each user to assign different functions to each key in line with their personal preferences.
 For example, specific combinations of key could be assigned to many other characters.